isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

 Where resolution is associated with a reported issue, a Zendesk reference is displayed, for example ZD#xxxxx.

-**Android TVSDK 3.5**
+**Android TVSDK 3.6**

-This section provides a summary of the issue resolved in the release of TVSDK 3.5.
+This section provides a summary of the issue resolved in the release of TVSDK 3.6.

+* No new issues added.

+### Resolved issues in the previous releases

+**Version 3.5**

 * ZD#37503 - JSON responses for the CRS rules are cached to avoid the duplicate requests.

-### Resolved issues in the previous releases

 **Version 3.4**